Alejandro-Fuste/ExpressJS_note-taker/README.md

 ## Description

 The purpose of this application is to connect the front-end and the backend.
 This note-taking app will be able to write, save, and delete notes.
-This application will be using an express backend to connect the front and the back.
+This application will be using an <strong>Express.js</strong> backend to connect the front and the back.

 ## User Story